lynnaloo/go-away-kitty/README.md

 # go-away-kitty

-> :feet: :crying_cat_face: Serverless functions for dealing with kitty detections
+> :feet: :crying_cat_face: Serverless functions for dealing with kitty detections.

-> Kitty sightings with images can now be processed with AWS Rekognition
+> Kitty sightings with images can now be processed with AWS Rekognition!

 ## Install